Elastic neutrino-electron scattering perspectives at nuclear reactors: Results

-where $S_i=P_i(\sin^2\theta_W = 0.2385,~\mu_\nu = 0)$ are the simulated signal events, $P_i(\Omega =\sin^2\theta_W~\rm{or}~\mu_\nu)$ are the predicted signal events as a function of either the weak mixing angle $\sin^2\theta_W$, or the effective neutrino magnetic moment $\mu_\nu$, and $B_i$ are the corresponding background events.
-We assume $\sigma_\alpha=$ 5.0\%, and $\sigma_\beta=$ 10\%, for signal and background normalization systematics, respectively.
+The systematic uncertainties in this analysis are set to benchmark values representative of the performance achievable in current and future reactor neutrino experiments.
+We consider two scenarios: a conservative scenario, with a signal shape uncertainty of $\sigma_S = 5\%$ and a background shape uncertainty of $\sigma_B = 1\%$, comparable to the precision attained by existing experiments such as STEREO~\cite{STEREO:2019ztb,STEREO:2020hup} and PROSPECT~\cite{PROSPECT:2020sxr, PROSPECT:2024gps}; and an optimistic scenario with $\sigma_S = 3\%$ and $\sigma_B = 0.2\%$, reflecting the improved systematic control anticipated for detectors such as TAO~\cite{JUNO:2020ijm, JUNO:2024jaw}.
+We assume $\sigma_\alpha=$ 5\%, and $\sigma_\beta=$ 10\%, for signal and background normalization systematics, respectively.
 The nuisance parameter $\eta$ accounts for the energy scale uncertainty and we consider $\sigma_\eta=$ 1\%.
 Additionally, $\sigma_S$ is the uncorrelated bin-to-bin (b2b) signal shape uncertainty, while $\sigma_B$ refers to the background b2b uncorrelated shape uncertainty.
 We have minimized over the $\alpha$, $\beta$, and $\eta$ nuisance parameters accordingly.
 For all the experimental configurations, we assume the same values of systematic uncertainties; those values are summarized in Table~\ref{tab:sys}.

 Our projected sensitivities were calculated based on the $\Delta \chi^2 = \chi^2 - \chi ^2_{\text{min}}$ distribution (see, e.g., Ref.~\cite{Blennow:2013oma}); we scan the test parameter $\Omega= \sin^2 \theta_W~\rm{or}~\mu_\nu$, and map the $\Delta \chi^2$ to the corresponding confidence levels (CL) of the $\chi^2$ distribution considering Wilks' Theorem~\cite{Wilks:1938dza}.